 Psoriasis, an inflammatory disease that primarily involves the skin, and secondarily the joints, affects about 2-3 percent of the population in the USA.
 Disease severity can vary substantially among individuals, from thin plaques involving limited areas, to thick lesions over large areas of the body.
 Treatments such as topical corticosteroids, topical vitamin D analogs, and emollients are used to treat mild disease.
 Light-based therapies, oral medications with anti-inflammatory or immunosuppressive medications can be used to treat more severe cases.

-Keratinocytes are large reservoirs for preformed, intracellular, and biologically active IL-1α.
-Excess IL-1 activity promotes the production of adhesion molecules by endothelial cells and release of chemokines, both of which lead to infiltration of the tissues by white blood cells.
-Once in the dermis, some of these white blood cells can differentiate into macrophages and dendritic cells, which can induce psoriatic skin changes through further production of proinflammatory cytokines.
+IL-1α has been identified as a key mediator of sterile inflammation and is abundantly present in psoriatic skin lesions.
+Excess IL-1α promotes the production of adhesion molecules and release of chemokines, which lead to infiltration of the tissues by white blood cells.
 This cycle of inflammation and infiltration by white blood cells likely plays a significant role in the chronic inflammatory component of psoriasis.

 XBiotech's antibody directed against IL-1α has been found to be not only effective in treating psoriasis, but could be safer and better tolerated than the existing front line therapies for the disease.
 MABp1 therapy is potent and fast-acting, offering the potential for an important and novel treatment option for the disease.